thechocoholic/textToUTAU/README.md

 this was a mistake

-wouldnt this technically mean this would be TTT (text to teto) software if i hardcoded kasane
+technically if i hardcoded kasane this would be TTT (text to teto) software

 ## Requirements
 - A brain